The

-The national women's hockey team were victors at the World League Round One, winning all four matches by scoring 37 goals without conceding any. - filepic
+national women's hockey team were victors at the World League Round

-The national women's hockey team were victors at the World League Round One, winning all four matches by scoring 37 goals without conceding any. - filepic
+One, winning all four matches by scoring 37 goals without conceding any.

-KUALA LUMPUR: Malaysian Hockey Confederation (MHC) are overwhelmed with the national women’s team performance in the World League Round One, which ended in Singapore on Thursday.
+the national women’s team performance in the World League Round One,

 And they have set a target for the national team to finish among the top six for next month’s Commonwealth Games.

-In Singapore, Malaysia won the tournament by winning all their four matches by netting a whopping 37 goals and not conceding any goals.
+matches by netting a whopping 37 goals and not conceding any goals.

 Forward Nuraini Abdul Rashid was the top scorer with eight goals.

-By winning the tournament, Malaysia also qualified for the World League Second Round, which is scheduled to be played in New Delhi in December.
+Second Round, which is scheduled to be played in New Delhi in December.

 The World League Second Round is the qualifying meet for the 2016 Rio Olympics.